-Remuneration

-Qualitative disclosures (a) Information relating to the composition and mandate of the Nomination and Remuneration Committee.

-Composition:

-The Nomination & Remuneration committee of the Board consists of four members of which three members from Risk Management committee of the Board facilitate effective governance of compensation.

-The roles and responsibilities of the Nomination & Remuneration Committee inter-alia includes the following:

-- Scrutinizing the declarations received from persons to be appointed as Directors as well as from the existing Directors seeking re-appointment and to decide whether to extend or continue the term of appointment of the independent director, on the basis of the report of performance evaluation of independent directors. and make references to the appropriate authority/persons to ensure compliance with the requirements indicated by Reserve Bank of India vide their directive dated May 23, 2011 on Fit & Proper Criteria of the Banks. - To devise a Succession Planning Policy for the Board and Senior Management. - To formulate a Nomination policy of the Board to guide the Board in relation to appointment/re-appointment/removal of Directors. - To identify persons who are qualified to become Directors/ KMPs and who may be appointed in senior management as defined in the Succession Policy in accordance with the criteria laid down and to recommend to the Board their appointment and/ or removal. - To formulate the criteria for evaluation of Independent Directors and the Board/Committees. - To devise a policy on Board diversity. - To carry out any other function as is mandated by the Board from time to time and / or enforced by any statutory notification, amendment or modification, as may be applicable. - To perform such other functions as may be necessary or appropriate for the performance of its duties. - To oversee the framing, review and implementation of Bank's overall compensation structure and related polices on remuneration packages payable to the WTDs/MD & CEO and other staff including performance linked incentives, perquisites, Stock option scheme etc. with a view to attracting, motivating and retaining employees and review compensation levels vis-a-vis other Banks and the industry in general. - The Committee shall work in close coordination with the Risk Management Committee of the Bank, in order to achieve effective alignment between remuneration and risks.
-The Committee will also ensure that the cost/income ratio of the Bank supports the remuneration package consistent with maintenance of sound capital adequacy ratio. - With respect to the Performance Linked Incentive Schemes, the Committee is empowered to: - Draw up terms and conditions and approve the changes, if any, to the
+Remuneration Qualitative disclosures ( a ) ) Information relating to the composition and mandate of the Nomination and Remuneration Committee.
+Composition: The Nomination & Remuneration committee of the Board consists of five members of which two members from Risk Management committee of the Board facilitate effective governance of compensation.
+The roles and responsibilities of the Nomination & Remuneration Committee inter-alia includes the following: Scrutinizing the declarations received from persons to be appointed as Directors as well as from the existing Directors seeking reappointment and to decide whether to extend or continue the term of appointment of the independent director, on the basis of the report of performance evaluation of independent directors. and make references to the appropriate authority/persons to ensure compliance with the requirements indicated by Reserve Bank of India vide their directive dated May 23, 2011 on Fit &amp; Proper Criteria of the Banks.
+To devise a Succession Planning Policy for the Board and Senior Management.
+To formulate a Nomination policy of the Board to guide the Board in relation to appointment/re-appointment/removal of Directors.
+To identify persons who are qualified to become Directors/ KMPs and who may be appointed in senior management as defined in the Succession Policy in accordance with the criteria laid down and to recommend to the Board their appointment and/ or removal.
+To devise a policy on Board diversity.
+To carry out any other function as is mandated by the Board from time to time and / or enforced by any statutory notification, amendment or modification, as may be applicable.
+To perform such other functions as may be necessary or appropriate for the performance of its duties.